Key Takeaway

-Zepbound (tirzepatide) is not addictive and does not cause classical withdrawal symptoms.
-However, stopping it will lead to the return of your baseline appetite, food cravings, and the metabolic patterns the medication was managing.
+Zepbound (tirzepatide) isn't addictive and doesn't cause classical withdrawal symptoms.
+But stopping it will lead to the return of your baseline appetite, food cravings, and the metabolic patterns the medication was managing.
 Most people experience gradual weight regain and increased hunger after discontinuation.
 These changes can be managed with planning.

 The Difference Between Withdrawal and Rebound

 True withdrawal involves physical dependence: your body has adapted to a substance so thoroughly that removing it causes acute, sometimes dangerous symptoms.
-Zepbound does not create this kind of dependency.
-What happens instead is a rebound effect, where the conditions that tirzepatide was controlling (elevated appetite, faster gastric emptying, reduced insulin sensitivity) return as the drug leaves your system.
+Zepbound doesn't create this kind of dependency.
+What happens instead is a rebound effect, where the conditions that tirzepatide was controlling (improved appetite, faster gastric emptying, reduced insulin sensitivity) return as the drug leaves your system.

 Tirzepatide has a half-life of approximately five days.
 After your final injection, it takes about three to four weeks for the medication to fully clear.
 During this window, its effects taper gradually.